1989 Dodge Diplomat sedan

 There were three engines available for the Dodge 600.
 The base engine was Chrysler’s K 99 bhp 2.2 liter/135 ci inline four with fuel injection.
 The high-performance option was the Turbo I 146 bhp version of the same engine with a Garrett T3 turbocharger and fuel injection.
 The other option was Mitsubishi’s Astron series 4G54 101 bhp 2.6 liter/153 ci inline four with a two-barrel carburetor.

-Optional equipment included sport/handling suspension ($79), air conditioning ($757), tinted glass ($115), automatic speed control ($179), leather-wrapped steering wheel ($50), and tilt steering wheel ($110).
+Exterior and mechanical options included tinted glass ($115), a sport/handling suspension ($79), and cast aluminum wheels.
+Inside, air conditioning ($757), automatic speed control ($179), a leather-wrapped steering wheel ($50), and a tilt steering wheel ($110) were available.
+Three optional radios were available.

-The View From 2019
+The View From 2025

-The original K cars and their many variants were once so common on the roads, but have essentially disappeared in mid-2019.
+The original K cars and their many variants were once so common on the roads, but have essentially vanished.
 I haven’t seen a 600 of any type in years, even though Dodge produced over 300,000 of them between 1983 and 1988.
 You’ll sometimes see the original Dodge Aries/Plymouth Reliant cars at AACA shows along with the top of the line Chrysler LeBaron convertibles.
+You do occasionally see Dodge 600s for sale in the Hemming’s Motor News classifieds, on eBay Motors, and on Bring a Trailer, but there are no coupes out there as I update this blog post in October 2025.

 Save